gt-cs3220/gt-cs3220.github.io/final_exam_frame.md

 *Final Exam Frame*

-This frame is to connect verilog modules with pynq overlay frame so that verilog modules can interact with ARM Processor.
+<a href="https://github.com/gt-cs3220/gt-cs3220.github.io/tree/master/final_exam_frame"> This frame </a> is to connect verilog modules with pynq overlay frame so that verilog modules can interact with ARM Processor.
 We are using memory-mapped interface between PL and PS using AXI-lite protocol.

 *[Step-1-vitis]*
 Create a comm IP from vitis.
 All steps are the same as HW #9.